 - Work shadowing and World of Work opportunities

-For a more detailed overview, please click on the link "Careers Plan 2022-23" below for more information.
+For a more detailed overview, please click on the link "Careers Plan 2022-23" below.

-Our careers programme is enhanced by a range of partners, such as Into University, NCS, Kings College and corporate partners such as Blackstone, Mace, PwC, Capgemini and Ernst Young and London College of Communication.
+Our careers programme is enhanced by a range of partners, such as Into University, NCS, Kings College, University of London & NHS Trust, and corporate partners such as Blackstone, Mace, Capgemini and Ernst Young, Foresight and Forpeople.

 We welcome interest from organisations who would like to be involved in the AASA programme.
 If you would like to contact us, then please email email@example.com